How Long is the Inca Trail?

 The Inca Trail is 26 miles (43km) long and combines beautiful mountains, lush cloud forests, subtropical jungle and, an amazing mixture of original Incan stones, ruins, and tunnels.

 As previously stated you must have Inca Trail permits and you are required to go through an agency.
-It is best to purchase entrance permits at least six months in advance due to it’s high demand.
+It is best to purchase entrance permits at least six months in advance due to their high demand.

 Inca Trail Length Day-by-Day